eeditiones/tei-publisher-vscode/README.md

 # TEI Publisher Extension for Visual Studio Code

-An extension to help editors work on TEI files.
+An extension to help editors work on TEI and other XML documents.
+Only one of the features, namely preview, requires an instance of TEI Publisher.
+The rest is generally usable for XML editing.

 ## Features

-* Some useful commands like
+* Some useful **commands** like
   * wrap selection with element
   * expand selection to parent node
   * split current element at cursor position
+  * delete tag around current node
-* Preview the currently edited TEI document by sending it to a TEI Publisher instance where it will be transformed to HTML via an existing ODD
+* **Preview** the currently edited TEI document by sending it to a TEI Publisher instance where it will be transformed to HTML via an existing ODD
-* Look up an entity in one of the configured authority databases and replace the current selection with a TEI tag corresponding to the entity type
+* **Look up an entity** in one of the configured authority databases and replace the current selection with a TEI tag corresponding to the entity type

 ### Commands